containernetworking/cni/Documentation/spec-upgrades.md

 `types/020` subpackages.

 Internally, plugins should use the `types/current` structs, and convert to or from specific versions when required.
-In most plugins, the only conversion required will at completion time, when it prints the result as JSON to stdout.
-At that point, the result should be printed in the format requested by the `cniVersion` field present in the network configuration.
-Use the library function `types.PrintResult()` for that.
+A typical plugin will only need to do a single conversion.
+That is when it is about to complete and needs to print the result JSON in the correct format to stdout.
+The library function `types.PrintResult()` simplifies this by converting and printing in a single call.

 Additionally, the plugin should advertise which CNI Spec versions it supports via the 3rd argument to `skel.PluginMain()`.